 - 1. Any absences from clinical rotation will be required to be made up.
 The clinical faculty will determine the makeup days. - 2.
 Only 2 absences will be allowed in each of the following departments -- Chemistry, Hematology, Microbiology, and Immunohematology.
-Any absence beyond the allowed number will result in a 5 POINT deduction from the final clinical grade; excessive absences may result in dismissal from the program.
+Each absence beyond the allowed number will result in a 5 POINT deduction from the final clinical grade per absence; excessive absences may result in dismissal from the program.
+The only exceptions to this policy are the following: absences related to approved school functions; medical emergencies/illnesses/hospital stays all documented with a written excuse from the medical facility; death in the immediate family documented by written proof; and, absences approved in individual cases by the MLT Program Director.